Arlene Halley Newhouse and Clara Reyes

 Founders of the National Institute of Arts - NIA

 The National Institute of Arts was born by the merging of two of St. Maarten’s most prestigious and oldest artists training centers.

 Founded by Arlene Halley and Clara Reyes NIA was incorporated on April 11, 2013.
+Since 2018, Ms. Reyes has taken upon the position of head of the culture department.
 NIA, a vision born in 1991 came to fruition when both Arlene Halley and Clara Reyes respectively acknowledged an intense desire to share with the Country St. Maarten their expertise fused in one institution.
 With their combined teaching expertise of over 40 years, Ms. Reyes and Ms. Halley have established themselves as the leader in cultural and artistic development.

 The National Institute of Arts provides national and international recognized interdisciplinary art education inspired by the principals of nation building.
 UNESCO guidelines of safe guarding intangible heritage provides Interdisciplinary Art education to highest standard of excellence for amateur and professional pursuit in safe and nurturing environment.
 The institute engages in research, documentation, preserving and safe guarding the tangible and intangible cultural heritage as well contemporary legacy.

 The National Institute of Arts is that place where the student of arts and artistry come together under a bold new vision that celebrates artistry and art making.

 NIA is an interdisciplinary institution geared toward babies as young as 2 months old and adults of all ages.
 NIA offers a wide range of classes and programs in the visual and performing arts.
 Our doors are open to all who wish to partake in the creative art experience.
 NIA fosters creativity innovation and explores the full potential of the arts and culture.
 At NIA we recognize the life sustaining and positive transformative power of the arts, as a catalyst towards fulfilling our full human potential.